 Research within the ACIL in particular focuses on international constitutional law (including human rights law), international responsibility, international criminal justice, and the reception of international law in the domestic legal order.
 These themes are embedded in two main Research Programmes, several distinct Research Projects, the War Reparations Centre as well as PhD Research.

 The Role of Law in Armed Conflict and Peace Operations

-The ACIL also hosts the Research Programme ‘The Role of Law in Armed Conflict and Peace Operations’, which investigates the increasing and changing nature of the role of law in situations of armed conflict and military operations below the threshold of armed conflict, in particular peace operations.
+ACIL researchers investigate the increasing and changing nature of the role of law in situations of armed conflict and in various types of military operations including peace operations.